About Memory Leaks

 How Memory Leaks Occur

-Long Lifespan Arrays
+Long Life Cycle Arrays

-In Webman, long life span arrays include:
+In webman, long life cycle arrays include:

-- Arrays defined with the static keyword
+- Arrays with the

-- Arrays as properties in singletons
+statickeyword - Array properties of singletons

-- Arrays defined with the global keyword
+- Arrays with the

 Note

-The following are examples explaining this.
+The following examples illustrate each case.

-Infinitely Expanding Static Array
+Infinitely Expanding static Array

 class Foo